shravan20/LearningResources/README.md

 | 2  | [Spring Boot](tech-stack/springboot)| :ballot_box_with_check: | | |

-### Must-Read Books to be developers or problem solver :closed_book: :notebook_with_decorative_cover:
-  - [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) : Revolutionary paradigm with Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin.
-  - [The Clean Coder: A Code of Conduct for Professional Programmers](https://www.amazon.com/Clean-Coder-Conduct-Professional-Programmers/dp/0137081073) : This book, by Robert C. Martin, is packed with practical advice–about everything from estimating and coding to refactoring and testing.
-It covers much more than technique: It is about attitude.
-  - [The Pragmatic Programmer: From Journeyman to Master (Old Edition)](https://www.amazon.in/Pragmatic-Programmer-Journeyman-Master-Old/dp/020161622X) : The Pragmatic Programmer illustrates the best practices and major pitfalls of many different aspects of software development. **I will pay you, if you feel it's not worth spending money on.**
-  - [The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography](https://www.amazon.com/Code-Book-Science-Secrecy-Cryptography/dp/0385495323) : The Code Book tells the story of the most powerful intellectual weapon ever known: secrecy.
-Simon Singh offers the first sweeping history of encryption, tracing its evolution and revealing the dramatic effects codes have had on wars, nations, and individual lives.

 ### Programming Style Guides :memo:

 - [Airbnb JS Style Guide](https://github.com/airbnb/javascript) : A mostly reasonable approach to JavaScript